Zll-codeside/iDBP-DEP/README.md

 **Train models with feature Data**
 We provide a train_1075_demo.txt (~/Code/predictor/train_1075_demo.txt) to help you use the iDBP-DEP to detect DNA-binding proteins.
-And you can also see the great performance of iDBP-DEP in the different datasets.
+And you can also see the great performance of iDBP-DEP on the different datasets in different workspace.
 >>>>>>> iDEP